sspaeth-r7/VimNotes/README.md

 ## Miscellaneous
 - Pretty prent a JSON file open in the editor: `:%!python -m json.tool`
 - Delete a word and enter insert mode "'c'hange 'w'ord": `cw`
+  - Deletes everything right of cursor, so if you want to replace an entire word, run at beginning of it